 Forget about ballerinas and flat boots!
 People say tall girls are elegant?
 Well I have a scoop for you : we’re even more elegant with a pair of high heels!
 You’re already tall, what risk are you running anyway?!

-Listen to me, and next time, when you enter a room dreading people’s gaze, wether in the subway, in a restaurant, in the dentist waiting room… stand straight, stretch out, walk proudly.
+Listen to me, and next time, when you enter a room dreading people’s gaze, whether in the subway, in a restaurant or in the dentist waiting room… stand straight, stretch out, walk proudly.
 Then look at the people who are looking at you straight in the eyes.
 I can promise you all you’ll see in their eyes will be admiration.
-Tested and approved by me. ;)
+Tested and approved by me. 😉

 To all the Amazons who enjoy themselves : JUST KEEP ON DOING YOUR THING!!! :DDD